Works as Counsellor and Clinical Hypnotherapist at First Psychology Centre, Inverness.

 Kate’s background and trainingKate is registered with the Nursing and Midwifery Council (NMC) for Adult and Mental Health Nursing and is a registered nurse lecturer/practice educator.

 She holds a Diploma in Transactional Analysis Counselling, a Post-Graduate Certificate in Clinical Hypnotherapy, and an MEd degree from Aberdeen University.
-In addition, she holds a Certificate in teaching Mindfulness-Based Cognitive Therapy.
+In addition, she holds a Certificate in teaching Mindfulness-Based Cognitive Therapy and a Certificate in Couples Work from Physis.

 Kate is a counselling member of COSCA (Counselling and Psychotherapy in Scotland) and a member of British Society of Clinical Hypnosis (BSCH).